 Preview the design via the Standard toolbar or Output Design toolbox and print a design worksheet as preferred.
 See Print designs.

-Use Output Design / Context > Send a Design to send the current design to your machine for stitching.
+Use Output Design > Export Design to export the current design to a machine file for stitching.

-Send the design to machine directly or via data media (usually memory stick).
-See Send designs to machine.
+Send the design to machine via data media (usually memory stick).
+Or by file transfer.
+See Output designs.

 Check your machine documentation for steps involved after transferring the design to machine.